-Spain's Masmovil launches friendly takeover bid for Euskaltel
+Spain's MasMovil launches friendly takeover bid for Euskaltel

-MADRID (Reuters) -Spain’s Masmovil announced on Sunday a friendly takeover bid for rival telecoms firm Euskaltel worth nearly 2 billion euros ($2.4 billion).
+MADRID (Reuters) -MasMovil announced on Sunday a friendly takeover bid for rival Spanish telecoms firm Euskaltel worth nearly 2 billion euros ($2.4 billion), in a move set to shake up Spain’s competitive telecoms market.

-That represents a premium of 26.8% on the average price of the shares over the past six months, Masmovil said.
-The offer is a 16.48% premium compared with Friday’s closing price.

-“Therefore, the maximum amount to be disbursed by the Masmovil group is close to 2 billion euros,” the company said.
+“MasMovil and Euskaltel together form a solid and complementary industrial project,” MasMovil said in a statement, adding that the takeover would allow it to “reinforce and boost its growth and continue transforming the telecommunications sector in Spain.”

-Masmovil said in the statement that its offer was conditional on achieving the acceptance of at least 75% plus one share of the capital and obtaining all appropriate competition and regulatory authorisations.
+MasMovil said its offer was conditional on achieving the acceptance of at least 75% plus one share of the capital and obtaining all appropriate competition and regulatory authorisations.

-“Masmovil and Euskaltel together form a solid and complementary industrial project,” it said.

-“The operation will accelerate the investments in infrastructures that are necessary in the current context and that will benefit Spanish consumers,” Masmovil said, adding it would maintain the Euskaltel, R, Telecable and Virgin brands.

-On Sunday, the document said, Masmovil and Euskaltel entered into an agreement in which they formalised the various arrangements reached in relation to the takeover bid.
+On Sunday, the document said, MasMovil and Euskaltel entered into an agreement in which they formalised the arrangements reached in relation to the takeover bid.

 Euskaltel declined to comment.